 So pimples are red, yes?
-A lot of people swear by colour correctors—so, the green ones would counteract the red—but I find this an unnecessary step, at least for my skin tone.
+A lot of people swear by colour correctors—the green ones are meant to counteract the red—but I find this an unnecessary step, at least for my skin tone.
 What works for me is to first cover the area (along with the rest of my face) as per my usual routine with a liquid foundation.
-I use this foundation, because the shade 115 (Ivory) is an absolutely perfect match for my skin tone and takes the redness right out.
+I use this foundation, because the Ivory shade is an absolutely perfect match for my skin tone and takes the redness right out.

-Then I’m ready to go in and do the detail work with actual concealer.
+After I’ve applied that (with my trusty Bobbi Brown foundation brush), then I’m ready to go in and do the detail work with actual concealer.
 You want one with an opaque, creamy texture that will stay put and not cake or smear.
-The ones in a pot, like theBalm’s, are great…
+The ones in a pot, like theBalm’s, are great:

-But lately, I’m having a real MUFE moment and enjoying their HD Concealer even more.
-The colour selection is amaze, and you actually don’t need to set it (although you can and I do).
-It comes in a pen:
+Lately, however, I’m having a real MUFE moment and enjoying their more liquidy concealers.
+The colour selection is amaze, and you actually don’t need to set them (although you can and I do).
+They have one that comes in a pen:

-I find the twisty action dispenses way too much product for covering a pimple, so that’s when my lip brush comes in handy.
+Both are super-pigmented (and I find the twisty action of the pen dispenses way too much product for covering a pimple), so that’s why my lip brush comes in handy.
 Yes, I said lip brush:

 Unlike concealer brushes, which have a larger, flat head, lip brushes are small and pointy—and therefore perfect for dabbing the tiniest, most precise amount of concealer on to the target.
 I’ll say that again: you want to DAB, not rub, and concentrate the concealer just on the discolouration of the pimple itself, not the surrounding area.
 This is really the key to a natural look.